Cinnamon and Kale

 Can I store the smoothie in the fridge?

-I'd suggest making your smoothie as close as possible to drinking it.
-That way it'll keep it's fresh colour and goodness:)
+I'd suggest making your spinach and apple smoothie as close as possible to drinking it.
+That way it'll keep its fresh colour and goodness:)

 Is spinach and apple puree smoothie healthy?

 Of course!
-It's packed with nutrients and fibre.
-It's a great way to start the day, or pack some extra fruit and veg into your diet.
+Spinach and apple smoothie is packed with nutrients and fibre.
+It's a good source of folic acid, and this iron-rich smoothie is a great way to start your day and pack some extra fruit and veg into your diet.
 Enjoy!

 You can also follow me on Pinterest and Facebook.